Kyriosity/read-write/readme+/dev/design/README.md

 [![Four colors of software](https://github.com/Kyriosity/read-write/blob/main/readme%2B/pencraft/readme%2B/_rsc/_img/darkCode2arcGold.jpg)](../../pencraft/readme+/_rsc/)

-<sup>:de:</sup> <sub>The colors were inspired by an informal interpretation of the German flag (_Schwarz-Rot-Gold_): from the dark past through the bloody present to the golden future.\
-&nbsp;&nbsp;&nbsp;&nbsp;(Since $4>3$ tearful-blue was added for design.)</sub>
+<sup>:de:</sup> The colors were inspired by an informal interpretation of the German flag (_Schwarz-Rot-Gold_): from the dark past through the bloody present to the golden future.
+Since $4>3$ tearful-blue was added for the _design_.

+More colors?
+With due respect to administration, testing, DevOps, deployment, documentation, and project organization, they can only tint, shade, or wash off main paints.

 This layered picture won't qualify even for a [local imageboard](../../pencraft/readme+/opuses/IT-memes.md) but was intended as a platform for further discussion.
 Let's go.

 ## Beyond the plain meme

-More colors?
-With due respect to administration, testing, DevOps, deployment, documentation, and project organization, they can only tint, shade, or wash off main paints.

 **_Coding_**, **_development_**, **_design_**, and **_architecture_** combine tied, overlapping, and time-unordered processes.
 While they may blend to almost a rectangular ...